neerajgautam11/M3_G32/BiComSystemProject/README.md

  A BiCom system is the extention of the unidirectional RKE to bidirectional RKE system.
  ·
-* Keyfob -> car (like a unidirectional RKE system)
+* Keyfob -> car (like a unidirectional RKE system).
-* car -> keyfob (car status information for displaying on the keyfob by LED or display)
+* car -> keyfob (car status information for displaying on the keyfob by LED or display).
 * RKE transmission requires two components - a transmitter and a receiver.
 * Transmitter - RKE key fob, other ID device with RKE integrated
-* Receiver - Body Control ECU, other ECU with integrated RKE
+* Receiver - Body Control ECU, other ECU with integrated RKE.
 * RKE operates by broadcasting radio waves on a particular frequency unidirectionally.